Supply Chain Optimization: Improving Performance and Minimizing Cost

 The advantages of this model include instantaneous decision-making, less reliance on constant Wi-Fi connections, and heightened security measures.

-Research how you can optimize your warehouses by including these technologies.
+Research how to optimize your warehouses by including these technologies.

 For example, you could use real-time data processing to suggest which storage areas are best for housing certain products based on expected collection time and factors such as size and weight.